-To try to help, the counseling center connected with Nora Huth, assistant director of Student Employment, and other partners on campus.
-With Huth coordinating, the group developed a special motto for the week: “Our KIND of Stetson with one goal: to make KINDness contagious across the university.”
+To try to help, the counseling center connected with Nora Lewis, assistant director of Student Employment, and other partners on campus.
+With Lewis coordinating, the group developed a special motto for the week: “Our KIND of Stetson with one goal: to make KINDness contagious across the university.”

 "Studies have shown that as little as one act of KINDness a day can reduce your stress, anxiety and depression," said Leigh A. Baker, PhD, a licensed psychologist and director of Stetson's Student Counseling Services.
 "Both you and the person you’ve helped experience a sense of calm, connection and well-being related to the release of hormones."